dapingtai/MDMAAT-web/README.md

 systemctl enable shiny-server
 ```
 ## Step6: Setting container DB
-Our default is using localhost DB(user="root", password="root"), if you want to change DB location, you can change host location in [login_info.text](https://github.com/dapingtai/MDMAAT-web/blob/master/login_info.text)
+Our default is using localhost MariaDB in containter, if you want to change DB location, you can change host location in [login_info.text](https://github.com/dapingtai/MDMAAT-web/blob/master/login_info.text)

 **Ps.
 Only Support MYSQL/MARIADB DO NOT USE OTHER DATABASE**
 ```